 The Company maintains an allowance for credit losses, as deemed necessary, for estimated losses inherent in its accounts receivable portfolio.
 In estimating this reserve, management considers historical losses adjusted to take into account current market conditions and customers' financial condition, the amount of receivables in dispute, and the current receivables aging and current payment patterns.
-Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-The Company does not have any customers with off-balance-sheet credit exposure.
-The Company writes off accounts receivable balances once the receivables are no longer deemed collectible.
+Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for receivable balances once the receivables are no longer deemed collectible.